 A few weeks ago, we taught you how to pitch Abstract to anyone in our first post in a series we’re calling “The Champion’s Toolkit”.
 If you’ve already spread the good word of Abstract, the next logical step is to get a few folks on your team to start using it, together.

 In this post, we’re sharing our best advice for piloting Abstract with your team.
-We’ll teach you how to maximize your 14-day trial and thoughtfully introduce Abstract into your design workflow, over a two week period of time.
+We’ll teach you how to thoughtfully introduce Abstract into your design workflow, over a two week period of time.
 You’ll learn how to get you started and—most importantly—how to get everyone else on your team rolling with Abstract as well.
 By the end of your trial, you’ll be branching, committing, merging, and setting yourself up for a more collaborative design process.

 T-15 day(s): Recruit your design friends

 While Abstract is helpful for your personal design work, it’s a game changer for collaboration.
 Aha moments pop up as you’re working in Abstract: